Overview of the OSI Model

 As you can see in the following diagram.

 There are two computers.
 These two computers are trying to communicate with each other over the network.
-Physical, data link and network layer are the hardware layers of this model and Session, presentation and application are the software layers of the Model.
-The transport layer is the Heart of OSI Model.
+Physical, data link and network layers are the hardware layers of this model and Session, presentation, and application are the software layers of the Model.
+The transport layer is the Heart of the OSI Model.

 Working with the OSI Model

-- Data Link Layer: The Data Link layer is the second layer above the Physical layer in the Model.
+- Data Link Layer: The Data Link layer is the second layer above the model’s Physical layer.
 The data link layer has the responsibility of moving frames from one node to the other node.
 This layer makes sure that data received or transferred should be error-free.
 It also ensures security by attaching some bits at the starting and end of the frame.

 - Network Layer: The Network layer is the third layer of this model.
 The network layer has a duty to deliver the individual packets from the source node to the destination node.
 It actually sends data from one network to another.
 It makes use of different routing algorithms to send data.
 The network layer carries an IP address at the header.

 - Transport Layer: The Transport layer is the fourth layer of this Model.
 The transport layer has the responsibility to deliver the message from one process to another.
 It takes data from the network layer and transmits data to the application layer.
-In this layer the main thing is acknowledgment.
-Acknowledgment is the process of data transmission over the network successfully.
+In this layer, the main thing is acknowledgement.
+Acknowledgement is the process of data transmission over the network successfully.
 This layer resides on the operating system of the device.
 It works with the system calls.